Sponsor: Office of Academic Affairs

 Repetition Of Special Topics Courses

-When prerequisites are used at Empire State College their purposes are:
+When prerequisites are used at Empire State University their purposes are:

 - To incite a discussion between student and (primary) mentor and/or instructor about the background knowledge and/or skill needed to succeed in a course.